enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/index.md

 ## Introduction

 Typescript-Enact is a tutorial that demonstrates many of the features of the Enact framework integrated inside Typescript that will be useful to you.
-We're going to break down the app into four parts.
+We're going to break down the app into three parts.
 They are:

 1. [App Setup](app-setup/)
 2. [Typescript Overview](typescript-overview/)